Learning to Breathe under Water

 Hope and despair, despair and hope: this is a question alive for us, as it was for her.
 I can think of nobody writing today who enters and demonstrates these two alternatives as clearly, fully, and powerfully as Rukeyser does.
 We still need her.

 Poet, critic, and activist Alicia Ostriker was born in 1937 in New York City.
 She earned degrees from Brandeis and the University of Wisconsin-Madison.
-Twice a finalist for the National Book Award, Ostriker has published numerous volumes of poetry, including The Old Woman, the Tulip, and the Dog (2014), The...
+Twice a finalist for the National Book Award, Ostriker has published numerous volumes of poetry, including Waiting for the Light (2017), which awarded the Berru Award...